openedx/openedx-tutor-plugins/plugins/tutor-contrib-paragon/README.rst

     tutor local do paragon-build-tokens [OPTIONS]

-Available options:

-- ``--source-tokens-only``
-  Include only source design tokens in the build.

-- ``--output-token-references/--no-output-token-references``
-  Include references for tokens with aliases to other tokens in the build (default: enabled).

-- ``--exclude-core``
-  Exclude core from the token build.

-- ``--themes <theme1,theme2>``
-  Comma-separated list of theme names to compile.
-Defaults to the list defined in ``PARAGON_ENABLED_THEMES`` if not provided.

-- ``-v, --verbose``
-  Enable verbose logging.
+For more information about available options, refer to the `Paragon CLI documentation <https://github.com/openedx/paragon/?tab=readme-ov-file#paragon-cli>`__.

 Examples
 --------

 .. code-block:: bash

   # Compile all themes listed in PARAGON_ENABLED_THEMES
   tutor local do paragon-build-tokens

   # Compile only specific themes
   tutor local do paragon-build-tokens --themes theme-1,theme-2

-    # Compile with full debug logs
-    tutor local do paragon-build-tokens --verbose

-    # Compile only source tokens for a single theme
-    tutor local do paragon-build-tokens --themes theme-1 --source-tokens-only

-    # Compile without outputting token references
-    tutor local do paragon-build-tokens --no-output-token-references

-    # Compile excluding core tokens
+  # Pass any other Paragon CLI options as needed
-    tutor local do paragon-build-tokens --exclude-core
+  tutor local do paragon-build-tokens --paragon-option value

 Output
 ------